 The Elk Grove Water District is a public utility operated by the Florin Resource Conservation District.
 The FRCD is governed by a five member, publicly elected Board of Directors who are responsible for assuring the district delivers on its mandate to deliver high-quality drinking water.

-The board meets on the fourth Wednesday of the Month at 6:30.
+The board meets on the third Wednesday of the Month at 6:30.
 Members of the public are always welcome to attend.

 Water is our most precious resources.
 Go to our Conservation Resources page to get many good ideas for saving water.